-We are convinced – by wider research, our evaluation findings and the wealth of on-the-ground experience shared with us by our Learning Away schools, staff and young people – that residentials can be highly worthwhile and impactful ways of teaching and learning.
+Through our research, evaluation findings and the wealth of on-the-ground experience shared with us by our Learning Away schools, staff and young people, we KNOW that residentials can be highly worthwhile and impactful ways of teaching and learning and we are here to help you make the case.

 It is also clear to us that brilliant residentials – inclusive and affordable residential trips that are high-quality, led by teachers, fully integrated into the curriculum, and planned so that learning is embedded and reinforced back in school – can provide extremely powerful learning opportunities for young people of all ages and abilities, as well as having an impact on teachers and schools as a whole.